michaelcullum/extension.json/readme.md

 ## Bug Tracker

-If you find a bug, please submit it to the [MOD Team Tools](http://www.phpbb.com/bugs/modteamtools/) bug tracker on phpBB.com.
+If you find a bug, please submit it to the bug tracker that does not yet exist.